 17. The University will not consider appeals based on information or circumstances about which the student had not informed the department because they claimed s/he did not know they should report special circumstances; they did not think they would affect their performance at the time; and they did not mention them at the time due to embarrassment and/or shyness.

 18. From the date of formal notification of University examination results or upon receipt of formal notification requiring exclusion under the Academic Regulation on Academic Progress, students will normally have 10 working days in which to submit an appeal.
 Late appeals will not normally be considered unless independent, corroborative evidence is submitted clearly explaining why the student was prevented from submitting the appeal by the deadline.

-19. All appeals must be made in writing using the University’s Academic Appeal form, or the student can e-mail firstname.lastname@example.org to request a copy.
+19. All appeals must be made in writing using the University’s Academic Appeal form which can be found in section 12.4, or the student can e-mail firstname.lastname@example.org to request a copy.
 All sections must be completed fully.
 Any partially completed forms will be returned to the student.